 This giveaway is open to anyone with a USA mailing address.
 For a chance to win, please leave one comment sharing your favorite way to eat avocados.
 The winner will be chosen via random.org at the end of the day on Sunday, Jan.
 22nd.
 The winner will receive one box of 9 Fuerte avocados from CaliforniaAvocadosDirect.com.
 Good luck to all who enter!

 This giveaway is now closed.
 The winner (chosen randomly via random.org) is commenter #175 Kim.
 Thanks to all for entering!

-1. Slice open avocados and scoop out the flesh into a large bowl.
-Use a large fork to mash it, leaving chunks here and there.
+- Slice open avocados and scoop out the flesh into a large bowl.
+Use a large fork to mash, leaving chunks here and there.

-2. Add cream cheese and sour cream to the avocado and gently stir it together.
+- Add the cream cheese and sour cream to the avocados and gently stir together.

 - Stir in salsa, lime juice, salt and pepper.

 - Gently stir in the crab meat.
 Squeeze lime juice on the surface of the guacamole to help prevent browning.
 Serve with tortilla chips.

 - If you're preparing this recipe as gluten-free, just be sure to use a brand of salsa that is known to be GF.